andyscrol/rsschool-cv/cv.md

 ## Professional Objective

-Current student of *JS/FE* course looking to join the workforce to gain real-IT-world experience.
+Current student of ***JS/FE course*** looking to join the workforce to gain real-IT-world experience as a **Junior Web Developer**.
 Dedicated worker with excellent communication, time management and computer skills.
 Ability to complete tasks on time in both individual and team settings.
 Dependable and reliable, ready to learn and grow with your company.

 ***